Arfaskhan/Python-SQL-Spotify-ETL/README.md

 11. Show popularity status for each song.
 12. Group by status and name of the songs.
 13. Track how much of your data is "very popular".

+Added screenshots of Scripts and sql code with outpt of this 13 cases